Clean mouth = good health?

 What's the connection between a clean or healthy mouth and good health?
 I keep seeing these ads and commercials saying that there is a link — what exactly is it?

-- Bacteria found in fatty deposits in arteries of stroke patients showed that 40 percent of this bacteria comes from the mouth
+- Bacteria found in fatty deposits in arteries of stroke patients showed a large amount of this bacteria originating from the mouth.

-- Bacteria from the mouth may mix with platelets and contribute to blood clots and heart disease
+- Bacteria from the mouth may mix with platelets (cells in the blood that help with clotting) and contribute to blood clots and heart disease.

-- Diabetics who also have gum disease are more likely to have heart attacks than those without gum disease
+- Those with diabetes who also have gum disease are more likely to have heart attacks than those without gum disease.

-Keeping your mouth clean is important because bacteria in the mouth can lead to, or negatively influence the development of these diseases (in addition to negatively influencing your love life!).
-If bacteria are not removed by thorough cleaning and visits to a dentist, these bacteria can multiply and spread throughout the body.
+Keeping your mouth clean is essential because bacteria in the mouth can lead to, or negatively influence, the development of these diseases.
+If bacteria aren't removed by thorough cleaning and visits to a dentist, these bacteria can multiply and spread throughout the body.
 This is especially problematic for people with suppressed immune systems.

-As you can see, there are many ways that a clean mouth and overall health are related, so make it a priority to take care of your teeth and gums.
+As you can see, there are many ways that a clean mouth and overall health are related, so it’s wise to make it a priority to take care of your teeth and gums.
 The American Dental Association has some good tips on how to keep your teeth and gums clean.
-It only takes a few minutes each day to take care of your oral health, but the overall benefits are worth it.
+It only takes a few minutes each day and a few visits a year with a dental health care provider to take care of your oral health, but many find the overall benefits are worth it.

 Can’t find information on the site about your health concern or issue?